Al Qantara Mosque: Background and history

-Background

-After Taif's tribal leaders and residents rejected the message of Prophet Muhammad, they ordered their children to throw rock and stones at him and Zayd ibn Harithah.
+After Taif's tribal leaders and residents rejected the message of Muhammad, they ordered their children to throw rock and stones at him and Zayd ibn Harithah.
 Both Muhammad and Zayd were badly injured and started bleeding as a result.
 Once outside the walls of Taif, Muhammad almost collapsed.

 After travelling for a short distance, they stopped in an orchard that belonged to Utaba and Sheba.
 The owners of the orchard had seen Muhammad being persecuted in Mecca and on this occasion they felt some sympathy toward their fellow townsman.
-The owners of the orchard sent a slave, named Addas, a young Christian boy who took Muhammad into his hut, dressed his wounds, and let him rest and recuperate until he felt strong enough to resume his journey across the rough terrain between Ta’if and Mecca.
+The owners of the orchard sent a slave, named Addas, a young Christian boy who took Muhammad into his hut, dressed his wounds, and let him rest and recuperate until he felt strong enough to resume his journey across the rough terrain between At-Ta’if and Mecca.

-History

-The mosque is said to have been constructed during the reign of Sharif Abd al-Muttalib ibn Ghalib in mid 19th century, when Taif used to be part of the Habesh Eyalet of the Ottoman Empire.
+The mosque is said to have been constructed during the reign of Sharif Abd al-Muttalib ibn Ghalib in mid-19th century, when Taif used to be part of the Habesh Eyalet of the Ottoman Empire.
 It derives its name from the al-Madhoun mountain.